tbeets/my-store/README.md

 ## TODO

-* Function library to parse store database
-* Function library to eval coordinate and store distance
-* Function main to accept coordinate and return stores
-* Flask service wrapper for main function
-* Bootstrap and run options for Flask service
+* Document: Bootstrap and run options for Flask service
+* Document: Available APIs
-* OPTIONAL: Entry and Mapping Site
+* OPTIONAL: Run on GAE

-## Store Datatabase
+## Store Database

-The default store database is in comma-delimited (CSV) format with some double-quoted strings that may contain commas.
+The default stores data is in comma-delimited (CSV) format with some double-quoted strings that may contain commas.

 | Column | Value |
 | ------ | ----- |